You are not your illness

 I always have a bit of a problem with these statements.
 On the one hand, yes, I don’t want to be defined by my illness and the pain is not all that I am by any means.
 I acknowledge the pain limits who I am… by that I mean a certain level of pain sort of muffles the personality.
 It does not let you to the surface and that is why a certain level of pain is difficult to mask from loved ones… because they can tell your personality has been dulled around the edges and you are simply not all there.
 But that is pain and by its nature that is the way it is.
 No one would be any different it just so happens with chronic pain this happens more often.
 But I don’t define myself as a crippled person, as this person crippled by my illness, as the essence of myself defined by my symptoms.
 And I would completely agree with this statement fifteen years ago when I fought to ensure my illness did not define me and I fought to ensure who I was was not altered by my illness…. this sort of dualistic look at my illness.
 It could affect my body, but my mind was my own… it would not change.
 I was still me.

 Yet after time and increased symptoms and chronic migraines on top of fibromyalgia and giving up my academic career and trying to just hold onto a job my perspective has changed, because who I was has changed.
 I had to change because I had to survive.
 In fact, early on with just fibromyalgia, I changed dramatically in order to develop coping strategies for that chronic pain which helped me adapt and get through my Master of Arts.
 Dramatically changed how I looked at reality because if I had not, I would not have been able to cope with the pain.
-Going from a rather cynical and very sarcastic person to a more realistic but humorous person was an active effort on my part to stop seeing things a certain way and to cultivate my more lighter humor that helps me deal with pain, rather than my dark humor which definitely does not.
+Going from a rather cynical and very sarcastic person to a more realistic but humorous person was an active effort on my part to stop seeing things a certain way and to cultivate the lighter humour that helps me deal with pain, rather than my dark humour which definitely does not.
 And this is a normal process…. chronic illness will positively or negatively highlight facets of our personality.
 So it does change us as we go through that first struggle to cope.

 Even so….
 I saw that as just adapting.
 Bringing out a different aspect of myself in order to cope.
-Learning a facade of well-being that I would mask myself with because the lie of happiness and humor and goofiness becomes a truth that sinks into you… and when you laugh with others it fools them and you and not focusing on the pain makes it easier to bear.
+Learning a facade of well-being that I would mask myself with because the lie of happiness and humour and goofiness becomes a truth that sinks into you… and when you laugh with others it fools them and you and not focusing on the pain makes it easier to bear.

 Then the migraines were added in and became chronic and I had to go into the workforce because I could not think clearly enough to go through my Ph.D.
 I hoped for treatment to help and then I would go back to it but… such is life, things got rapidly worse because well, work is work.
 So years of that increased pain and that constant battering against a person is a little different than just the changes one goes through when initially coping with chronic pain.
 It fractures a person.
 Wounds a person.
 Breaks a person.
 Of course, you see yourself for who you really are… because you see all your strength and all your weakness together as you struggle to survive.